MicrosoftDocs/msteams-docs/msteams-platform/tutorials/get-started-dotnet-app-studio.md

 <img width="530px" alt="Messaging extension result" src="~/assets/images/samples-hello-world-messaging-extensions-result.png" />

-Select one of the random text, and a card formatted and ready to send with your own message is shown.
+Select one of the random text.
+A card formatted and ready to send with your own message is shown.

 <img width="530px" alt="Messaging extension send" src="~/assets/images/samples-hello-world-messaging-extensions-send.png" />